leftyloosey/kyiv-funicular/README.md

 Open the sidenav with the arrow at the top left.
 You can add a word manually, or translate it by clicking the magnifying glass.
 Typing a partial word will check the extant dictionary for that term, causing it to appear at the side.
 Add/delete/rearrange definitions and examples as you like.

-Change languages at the bottom of the sidenav.
+In the sidenav, scroll to the bottom to change languages.

 ## Login